jaredpalmer/formik/docs/tutorial.md

 ## The Basics

-We're going to start with the _most verbose and explicit_ way of using Formik and then gradually introduce you to utilities and helpers that will make things more concise _and_ flexible.
-However, it's important for you to see how Formik builds on itself so you have a full grasp of what's possible and a complete mental model.
+We're going to start with the _most concise_ way of using Formik.
+We're not going to worry about anything other than what you need to be prroductive.
+However, it's important for you to see how Formik builds on itself so you have a full grasp of what's possible and a complete mental model of how it worrks.
+For that, checkout ["Thinking in Formik." ](/@todo)

 ### A simple newsletter signup form